 Three names come up repeatedly in searches: Tinnitus 911, Quietum Plus, and Cortexi.
 It is worth being fair and precise about all three.

-If you have decided you want to try a supplement anyway, which is a reasonable personal choice, the goal is to remove the risk rather than chase a cure.
-A more trustworthy option will:
+If you have decided you want to try a supplement anyway, the goal is to keep the decision evidence-led rather than chase a cure.
+A more defensible option should:

-What actually helps, and is not a scam
+What actually helps, and why the evidence is different

 The interventions with real evidence are not sold through countdown timers because they are standard clinical care: